 Stellar Astronomy Laboratory

-- Binary stars (e. g. eclipsing, pulsating, cataclysmic and visual binaries) in multi-wavelengths.
+- Binary stars (e. g. eclipsing, pulsating, Cataclysmic, and visual binaries).

 - Stellar evolution and formations.

 - Dynamics of stars and stellar systems.

 - Celestial mechanics and dynamical astronomy.

 Members of Stellar Astronomy Laboratory

 |Mohamed Said Abo el ella||Prof. Dr.||Astrophysics|